mirumee/ariadne-website/docs/api-reference.md

 ScalarType.set_serializer(serializer)
 ```

-Sets `serializer` callable as serializer for the scalar.
+Sets `serializer` callable as a serializer for the scalar.

 #### `set_literal_parser`